-- Describe what God has called your church to do or be in this community (your vision). - Share a testimony or story about how the church is impacting a life or lives. - Tie the testimony to giving by connecting the dots between someone's donation and how that allowed the church to develop leaders/disciples/initiatives to effect change. - Offer people an opportunity to be part of what God is doing by giving of their resources. - Thank every person who has prayed, given, or generally supported the vision.
+- Describe what God has called your church to do or be in this community (your vision). - Share a testimony or story about how the church is impacting a life or lives. - Connect the dots between someone's donation and how that allowed the church to develop leaders/disciples/initiatives to effect change. - Offer people an opportunity to be part of what God is doing by the giving of their resources. - Thank every person who has prayed, given, or generally supported the vision.